MrMiner-org/TheMinerzCoin/depends/packages.md

 General tips:
 - mylib_foo is written as $(package)_foo in order to make recipes more similar.
-- Secondary dependency packages relative to the theminerzcoin binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) don't need to be shared and should be built statically whenever possible.
+- Secondary dependency packages relative to the blackmore binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) don't need to be shared and should be built statically whenever possible.
 See [below](#secondary-dependencies) for more details.